Webinar

 • In recent months, the Eastern European war intensified as Ukrainian troops pushed into Russia and Russian forces continued to gain Ukrainian territory.

-• The conflict between Israel and Hamas appears to be expanding into Lebanon and even Iran, as Israel battles with Hezbollah.
+• The conflict between Israel and Hamas expanded into Lebanon and even Iran, as Israel fought with Hezbollah.

-Trump has made strong statements about his desire to end the Russia-Ukraine conflict.
+As the war between Russia and Ukraine approaches its third anniversary, Trump has made strong statements about his desire to end the conflict.
 The terms of such a conclusion are unclear and many speculate he’ll be less supportive of Ukraine’s efforts than was outgoing President Joe Biden.
-Biden recently approved Ukraine’s use of long-range U.S. missiles in Russian territory.
+Biden recently approved Ukraine’s use of long-range U.S. missiles in Russian territory and, in the weeks before leaving office, provided additional financial support to Ukraine.
 In response, Russian President Vladimir Putin hinted at the increased risk of Russia using tactical nuclear weapons, raising the risk of a widening conflict.
 In addition, he brought in North Korean troops to assist Russia’s war effort.

 Oil markets unfazed